-If you’re in a service based business it’s so tempting to promote a broad array of services you can deliver to try and win customers and sell more to them.
+If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

-I understand the logic – more services means broader market scope which means bigger target market and should mean more customers.
+I understand the logic – more services means broader market scope which means bigger target market and should mean more customers (and revenue).

-But often that will end up winning you LESS customers.
+But often it will end up winning you LESS customers.

-Rather than review the market for gaps to add new services, find your niche and excel in it.
+Rather than review the market for gaps to provide new services, find your niche and excel in it.

 Don’t worry that someone else is already offering the same service as you, if you’re good at what you do and have the right strategy for building trust with your target customer, you’ll find it easy to bring in the business.